Frequently asked questions about your rent - 2018/2019

 If you are on partial Housing Benefit and pay by Direct Debit, we will have to wait for the Housing Benefit department to tell us what your new entitlement is before we can make the change.

-It is your responsibility to ensure that your Direct Debit has been increased correctly to cover the full charge that you need to pay your rent.
+It is your responsibility to ensure that your Direct Debit has been increased correctly to cover the full charge that you need to pay.

-I have received my rent review letter, but my rent is paid by standing order.
+I have received my rent review letter, but I pay my rent online.
 Do I need to do anything?

-Yes, you are responsible for telling your bank about the new rent and service charge.
-It’s important you do this so the payment can be adjusted in line with your new amount.
+You are responsible for ensuring that the payment is correct.
+If you pay by standing order, it is important you tell your bank about the new rent and service charge.
 You may wish to consider moving to Direct Debit so that the change happens automatically in future.